nearlab/lsd_slam/README.md

+# This repo is a modification of LSD-SLAM by Corey Marcus in the NEAR Lab at UT Austin ASE.
+I attempt to get LSD-SLAM working for ubuntu 18.04 and ROS Melodics

 # LSD-SLAM: Large-Scale Direct Monocular SLAM

 LSD-SLAM is a novel approach to real-time monocular SLAM.
 It is fully direct (i.e. does not use keypoints / features) and creates large-scale,